Mistaken3lf/FitMe/README.md

 Step 7: git push heroku master

 ##### Extras:

-` You need to do this if you delete your cloud9 workspace and wish to redeploy!!! `
+You must do this if you delete your cloud9 workspace and re-clone, this will set up the git remote information and allow you to deploy your heroku app!!!

 - To set heroku git remote: heroku git:remote -a yourappname